reema0814/Threat-Protection-with-XDR/Labguide/lab6_create_detections.md

     ![](./media/6-1.png)

 1. The result might show events from different tables, but in our case, we want to investigate the SecurityEvent table.
-The EventID and Event that we are looking is "4732 - A member was added to a security-enabled local group".
+The EventID and Event that we are looking at is "4732 - A member was added to a security-enabled local group".
 With this, we will identify adding a member to a privileged group. **Run** the following KQL query to confirm:

     ```KQL
     SecurityEvent